 - Chemicals in parts of carpet, furniture, upholstery and drapes

 - Cleaning chemicals

 - Personal care items

-The tight construction of new residences also contributes majorly to poor IAQ.
-Enhancements like weather stripping and storm doors are used to decrease energy costs.
-However, they also block enough ventilation by keeping interior air in and outside air out.
-The result could be an accumulation of fumes inside your house.
+The tight construction of new houses also contributes greatly to poor IAQ.
+Enhancements like weather stripping and storm doors are designed to decrease energy costs.
+However, they also block enough ventilation by keeping interior air in and exterior air out.
+The result could be an accumulation of fumes inside your residence.

 Poor IAQ can be a direct or indirect source of several health issues.
-Medical professionals have found that up to half of all ailments are linked or irritated by indoor air pollution.
+Medical professionals have found that nearly half of all ailments are linked or irritated by indoor air pollution.

-Chemicals within your house can bring on flu-like symptoms such as headaches, nausea and respiratory sensitivity.
+Vapors within your residence can create flu-like symptoms such as headaches, nausea and respiratory sensitivity.
 It can also aggravate allergies and asthma.

-Adequate ventilation also plays an important role in improving indoor air quality, because it lowers the level of indoor pollutants.
+Enough ventilation also is an important factor in improving indoor air quality, as it lowers the amount of indoor pollutants.